ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 }
 ```

-The next step is to create the class `MyUser`.
-The user instance files are saved in the `application/security/providers` folder.
-In order for Luthier CI to use them, both the name of the class and the name of the file must match the name returned in the `getUserClass()` method.
+The next step is to create the `MyUser` class.
+User Instance files are saved in the `application/security/providers` folder too.
+Both the class name and the file name must match.

 User instances must implement the `Luthier\Auth\UserInterface` interface, which defines the following methods: